pdurbin/dataverse/doc/sphinx-guides/source/api/sword.rst

 Retrieve SWORD service document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The service document enumerates the dataverses ("collections" from a SWORD perspective) the user can deposit data into.
 The "collectionPolicy" element for each dataverse contains the Terms of Use.
 Any user with an API token can use this API endpoint.
+Institution-wide Shibboleth groups are not respected because membership in such a group can only be set via a browser.

 ``curl -u $API_TOKEN: https://$HOSTNAME/dvn/api/data-deposit/v1.1/swordv2/service-document``